 Miduny is an artisanal furniture studio in Brooklyn led by Italian-born architect Alessandro Preda.

-Ale Preda (Italy, b.1983) is a registered architect practicing in Brooklyn, New York.
+Ale Preda (Italy) is a registered architect practicing in Brooklyn, New York.
 Growing up in Brescia, Italy, he came into contact with a rich culture of design and manufacturing.
 The iconic Riva wooden motorboat are built in Sarnico, and Flos, the manufacturer of Castiglioni Arco Lamp, is based in Bovezzo, both in Brescia’s province.

 Ale graduated from Harvard University Graduate School of Design with a Master of Architecture degree and from Bocconi University in Milan with a Degree in Economics and Management.

 Prior to founding miduny design, Ale was an Architect and Project Manager at Deborah Berke Partners in New York.
 Ale, is founding Principal of Ale Preda Architecture, a bespoke architecture studio in Brooklyn and Brescia, Italy.

 Among Chuang-tzu’s many skills, he was an expert draftsman.
 The king asked him to draw a crab.
 Chuang-tzu replied that he needed five years, a country house, and twelve servants.
 Five years later the drawing was still not begun.
 “I need another five years,” said Chuang-tzu.
 The king granted them.
 At the end of these ten years, Chuang-tzu took up his brush and, in an instant, with a single stroke, he drew a crab, the most perfect crab ever seen.